End qualified immunity in Montana

 • Guarantees that victims are compensated the full amount awarded

-No. The proposed legislation does not gurantee victim compensation.
-Although Montana indemnifies their employees, their carve out within the Montana statute states, “(a) the conduct upon which the claim is based constitutes oppression, fraud, or malice or for any other reason does not arise out of the course and scope of the employee's employment;”
+No, the bill does not meet the standard.
+Montana statute, § 2-9-305 states, "(a) the conduct upon which the claim is based constitutes oppression, fraud, or malice or for any other reason **does not arise out of the course and scope of the employee's employment**;”

 • Starts attorney fees